 Mirena IUD

-Patients seeking the Mirena IUD option also have a choice between basic and comprehensive packages.
+Patients seeking the Mirena IUD option have a choice between basic and comprehensive packages.
 The Basic package includes 2 OBGYN consults, one for an initial consultation and the other for a follow-up.
+While the Mirena IUD is available at Kindred, patients must first book a separate OBGYN consult to ensure that they get a full assessment to determine if this contraceptive method is right for them.

 Prior to the insertion, patients will also be asked to take a pregnancy test in-clinic.
 Following the procedure, patients will be given medication (Dexketoprofen 25mg x 9 to take 3 days post insertion) and a menstrual pad.
 The Comprehensive Mirena IUD Package has the same inclusions as the Basic Package, with the addition of a transvaginal ultrasound post-procedure.